thatguyintech/100-day-coding-challenge/day11/README.md

 also need to be aware of the current direction we're iterating in so that it's possible to change directions.

+Here's the strategy:

+Start at `(0,0)` with direction `right`.
+Keep adding to the row index until we hit the end of the row.
+Switch the direction to the next direction, `down`.
+Keep adding to the column index until we hit the end of the column.
+Switch the direction to the next direction, `left`.
+Keep subtracting from the row index until we hit the beginning of the row.
+Switch the direction to the next direction, `up`.
+Keep subtracting from the column index until we hit the beginning of the column.

+Every time we finish a row, we have one less column index to go through, and vice versa.
+Repeat this cycle until all the elements in the matrix have been printed, and watch out for the off-by-ones when checking for the boundaries of the matrix.

 Let's have a direction variable `dir` which can be one of four integers
 `0` - right
 `1` - down
 `2` - left
 `3` - up
 we'll switch directions by `dir = (dir+1)%4`

+We also need boundary variables that will tell us when it's necessary to change directions.

+We'll have a big while loop and four while loops inside the big one.
+The big while loop breaks only when there are no possible moves to make within the current boundaries.
+The four while loops inside loop through the four different directions.

+Aiight let's do this:

+## Code